Raphsant/reactgithub/README.md

 - Weather (displays the current weather)
 - Spotify (Shows your current song, in future builds a full media controller for spotify will be added)
 - To-do (You can add a list of To-Dos)
-- Calendar*
-- Emails*

 Hub can be used on any browser (PC or mobile)

-Next version will include

-- Calendar
-- emails

-(* Feature not available on the alpha 0.2 build.)